08Karthi08/ReceiptStash_HCI584/Dev Guide.md

 ## User Interaction and Flow
 The user interaction flow in ReceiptStash involves the following steps:

-1. The user visits the application URL and is redirected to the main application page.
+1. User accesses the web application by navigating to the application URL.
-2. The user can upload receipt images on the main application page using the "Upload Receipt" button.
+2. The application's main page is displayed, showing a table with existing receipts (if any) and options to upload new receipts.
 3. After the user selects an image, the application processes it using OCR to extract text, including vendor name, date, and total amount.
 4. If the OCR extraction succeeds, the application stores the extracted data in the database, displaying a success message.
 5. The user can filter receipts by date range using the date filters provided on the main application page.
-6. The "View Receipts" table displays the filtered receipts, and the user can edit or delete individual receipts.
+6. The table displays the filtered receipts
+7. The user can edit or delete individual receipts.
-7. User can download the receipts to a CSV file using the download button.
+8. User can download the receipts to a CSV file using the download button.

 ![image](https://github.com/08Karthi08/ReceiptStash_HCI584/assets/135080809/35f6f97d-f4e0-4c99-a4ba-8c64f33b0e94)